-The Bowflex M6 comes with protection for 2 years on parts and 90 days on labor, which is less extensive than comparable brands.
+The Bowflex M6 comes with a 2-year protection on parts and 90 days on labor, which is less extensive than comparable brands.
 However, you can buy additional protection through the Bowflex Protection Plan.

-The ProForm Hybrid Trainer is an elliptical that doubles as a recumbent bike.
+The ProForm Hybrid Trainer XT is an elliptical that doubles as a recumbent bike.

 Unlike many other two-in-one ellipticals, this machine allows you to adjust the seat, pedals, and handlebar.

-It doesn’t skimp on features, offering 16 resistance levels, heart rate grip sensors, speakers, and an LCD screen for tracking distance, speed, and estimated calories burned.
+It doesn’t skimp on features, offering 16 resistance levels, heart rate grip sensors, speakers, and an LCD for tracking your distance, speed, and estimated calories burned.

 However, because this machine’s stride length is relatively short compared with those of other models, it may not be ideal for taller people.